arpit-mittal-ds/Data-Architect/4 -  Big Data Systems/Lesson-3-NoSQL-Databases/ReadMe.md

 Durability: The database should be able to handle all transactions even if there is a failure somewhere during the transaction processing

+# CAP Theorem

+NoSQL CAP

+**Note: Consistency in CAP theorem is not the same as Consistency in RDBMS ACID.
+CAP consistency talks about data consistency across a cluster of nodes and not on a single server/node**